Are you due for a dental appointment?

 Even routine hygiene cleanings should not be delayed.
 To maintain your overall health, it’s important to keep up on all medical, dental, and mental health care appointments, medications, and treatments.

-Safely schedule your appointment!
+Safely schedule your dental appointment!

 If your dentist hasn’t explained what they’re doing to keep you safe, just ask!
 You have every right to feel confident and informed on how your dentist is maintaining a safe office environment during COVID-19.